lmcrean/dottie/backend/db/supabase/docs/ASSESSMENT_FORMAT_UPDATE.md

 ## Changes Made

 1. **Database Schema Updates**:
-   - Updated the Supabase schema to use JSONB for the `assessment_data` column
+   - Updated the Supabase schema to use JSONB for the `assessmentData` column
    - Added a GIN index for improved JSON query performance
    - Added validation to ensure data integrity